-This area contains a Town Park which will provide a high level of amenity to the surrounding high density residential.
+This area contains a Town Park which will provide flexible open spaces and a high level of amenity to the surrounding high density residential.

 The Town Park will accommodate existing mature trees and a separate drainage basin function in conjunction with passive recreation opportunities.